BrunoM6/LDTS-Y2S1/Readme.md

 # LDTS Project
-Minesweeper game developed to learn more about java, object-oriented programming and design patterns.
+Minesweeper game developed in Java using gradle to learn more about java, object-oriented programming, design patterns, code testing and code smells.
 Gradle was used, as well as Laterna to develop the game.
 Done with João Proença and Rodrigo Resende.